aaryan-verma/data-extraction/ReadME.txt

-This project extract user info from WhatsApp and TrueCaller if the profile exists in any of the respective platforms.
+This project extracts user info from WhatsApp and TrueCaller if the profile exists in any of the respective platforms.

 To initiate, make sure you have python 3.8+ installed on your system.